Objective and Description

 Final course requirements are determined by the student's supervising committee.
 In addition, a student must pass three examinations before being awarded the Ph.D. degree: the Diagnostic Exam, the Comprehensive Exam, and the Final Exam (or Dissertation Examination).

-A Diagnostic Examination will be administered to the student within the first two semesters after a Master's degree or before the accumulation of 42 semester hours of graduate work beyond the baccalaureate degree.
-The Diagnostic Exam is a written test of the student's capability to pursue successfully the doctorate degree, and it aids in developing the program of study for the student.
+A Qualifying Examination for the MS to Ph.D. track students will be administered to the students before the start of their second long semester.
 The Diagnostic Examination tests fundamental knowledge in two technical areas of mechanical engineering.
 The student and the student's research advisor jointly choose the technical areas from the following five: (1) thermal science, (2) fluid science, (3) mechanical design and manufacturing, (4) solid mechanics and structures, and (5) controls and systems.
 The exam topics for the technical areas are given in the ME Ph.D.
 Diagnostic Exam handout.
 The diagnostic examination is normally offered twice a year the week prior to the beginning of the Fall and/or Spring semesters.
 A student who is planniThe student must enroll in at least three hours of dissertation coursesng to take the diagnostic examination, should inform the ME graduate advisor in advance and no later than the middle of the long semester prior to the planned time of taking the exam and consult with the ME graduate advisor for the time and place of the diagnostic examination.

 A comprehensive examination will be administered to the student after the successful completion of all phases of the diagnostic examination and before the student's research work for the dissertation.
 The comprehensive examination is used to determine if the student has the necessary background and specialization required for the dissertation research and if the student can organize and conduct the research.
 An applicant must pass this examination to be admitted to candidacy for the Ph.D. degree.